Parys Haralson

 Parys Sharron Haralson (January 24, 1984 – September 13, 2021) was an American professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the San Francisco 49ers in the fifth round of the 2006 NFL draft.
 He played college football for the Tennessee Volunteers as a defensive end.

 Early life

-Haralson attended Madison Central High School in Madison, Mississippi.
+Haralson attended and played high school football at Madison Central High School in Madison, Mississippi.
 He was an All-American selection by Borderwars.com, Super Prep, Max Emfinger and Prep Star as a senior.
 He was a member of the Jackson Clarion-Ledger's Dandy Dozen prospects in Mississippi.
 He was a two-time Class 5A All-State and three-time All-Metro choice.
 He helped Madison Central to the state title as sophomore with a 15–0 record, while his junior (9–2) and senior (10–3) teams also advanced to the playoffs.
 He recorded 148 tackles, 10 sacks and one interception as a senior.
 As a junior, Haralson posted 80 tackles, 12 sacks and two interceptions.